ASPECTS OF AGING PROCESS

 Circulatory System:

 The heart weakens and its capacity to pump decreases.
-Circulation of blood decreases due to the blockage in vein or arteries.
+Circulation of blood decreases due to the blockage in veins or arteries.
 The person may undergo certain cardiovascular problems.

 Digestive System: